datajust/my-feedback-form/README.md

 If you want to customise My Feedback Form views, you can copy over the views using the (Devise-inspired) generator

 ```ruby
 rails g my_feedback_form:views
 ```

+## User Authentication

+If you are using Devise to authenticate users, it will be saved automatically, otherwise you must extend feedbacks controller.